 Infants, young children, those who are sick and the elderly are at the highest risk for these diseases.
 Immunizations help build up you or your child’s immune system to become stronger to fight off these diseases.
 Each time you or your child receives an immunization, the immune system strengthens in order to quickly fight off the vaccine-preventable-diseases you are immunized against.

-What vaccines are recommended for me or my child?
+What vaccines are recommended for me or my family?

-For the most current list of vaccines recommended for infants, teens and adults, visit the immunization schedule page.
+For the most current list of vaccines recommended for infants, adolescents and adults, visit the immunization schedule page.

-In the United States, many vaccine-preventable-diseases are very uncommon or even considered eliminated.
-In other parts of the world, many vaccine-preventable diseases are still very common.
-Often, people begin to experience symptoms of a disease after they have already exposed others, meaning they could have unintentionally brought a vaccine-preventable-disease back from a recent trip.
-Think about the places you go every day.
-How many door handles do you touch?
-How often do you sit in a doctor’s office waiting room?
-How many people are in line with you at the grocery store?
-You or your baby could come in contact with someone who is unknowingly a disease carrier at anytime, without even traveling to another country.
+Yes.
+In the United States, many vaccine-preventable-diseases are rare or even considered eliminated.
+However, in other parts of the world, many vaccine-preventable diseases are still very common.
+It takes just one unimmunized traveler to bring a disease home.
+Think about the places you go to every day that many people may also visit, like your child’s school, the mall, grocery store, or a movie theater.
+Your family could come in contact with someone who is sick, without even traveling to another country.

 What is “community immunity”?

-When you and your children are up to date on all recommended immunizations, you are giving your family the best protection against these diseases.
-Being immunized can also help to protect those around you.
-When more people are immunized, there is less of a chance for disease to spread because there is less disease to be spread.
-Community Immunity is when the vaccinated community helps protect those who are unvaccinated, especially to those who may be too young to get immunized against certain diseases.
+When you and your children are up-to-date on all recommended immunizations, you are giving your family the best protection against these diseases.
+Being immunized can also help protect those around you.
+When more people are immunized, there is less of a chance for a disease to spread.
+Community immunity is when the vaccinated community helps protect those who are unvaccinated, including babies too young to get immunized against certain diseases or those who cannot get immunized because of certain medical conditions, like cancer.

 Federal law requires a Vaccine Information Statement (VIS) be provided to vaccine recipients, their parents or legal representative prior to the vaccine dose being given.
 A VIS is an informational handout created by the Centers for Disease Control and Prevention (CDC) that explains the benefits and risks of each vaccine you are receiving.
-It also list common side effects (if any) and dosing information.
+It also lists common side effects you may expect and dosing information.

 How do I keep track of my child’s immunizations?

-The California Immunization Record (sometimes called the “yellow card”) helps you keep track of what shots your child has received and when.
-Keep it safe, and keep it up-to-date.
-Bring it with you when you take your children in for shots.
-If you can’t find your child’s record card, ask your doctor’s office for a copy.
-Many California medical offices and clinics can now update your child’s yellow card automatically using an electronic immunization registry.
+The California Immunization Record (sometimes called the “yellow card”) helps keep track of what shots your child has received and when.
+Keep it in a safe place.
+Remember to bring it each time you take your children in for shots, so it stays up-to-date.
+If you can’t find your child’s yellow card, ask your doctor’s office for a new copy.
+Many California medical offices and clinics can now update and print your child’s yellow card using California’s Immunization Registry.